saii-Abburi/netflix-gpt/README.md

 - building the gpt feature
 - built the gpt page
 - (FEATURE) enabled the multi-language Feature in our GPT search page
+- Integrated the Gemini api and intialised the search feature
+- added.env files
+- created gptslice using movieslist component